Flitternie/CoreGen/README.md

-# Exploiting Structural Code Embedding for Augmented Code Commit Message Generation
+# CoreGen: Contextualized Code Representation Learning for Commit Message Generation
-This is the source code repository for the paper "Exploiting Structural Code Embedding for Augmented Code Commit Message Generation".
+This is the source code repository for the paper "CoreGen: Contextualized Code Representation Learning for Commit Message Generation".

-Note that this project is still a work in progress.
 If there is any suggestion or error, feel free to fire an issue to let me know.

 ## Requirement
-- python 3.4+
+- python 3.6+
 - pytorch 0.4.1+
 - tqdm
 - numpy